junxit/us-congress-bills-111/metadata.md

 - 2009-11-18 — Committee on Foreign Relations.
 Reported by Senator Kerry without amendment and with a preamble.
 Without written report.
 - 2009-11-18 — Committee on Foreign Relations.
 Reported by Senator Kerry without amendment and with a preamble.
 Without written report.
 - 2009-11-18 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 213.
+- 2010-02-22 — Amendment SA 3321 agreed to in Senate by Unanimous Consent.
+- 2010-02-22 — Amendment SA 3321 proposed by Senator Brown OH for Senator Boxer. (consideration: CR S674; text: CR S674) To amend the resolving clause.
+- 2010-02-22 — Amendment SA 3322 agreed to in Senate by Unanimous Consent.
+- 2010-02-22 — Amendment SA 3322 proposed by Senator Brown OH for Senator Boxer. (consideration: CR S674; text: CR S674) To amend the preamble.
+- 2010-02-22 — Amendment SA 3323 agreed to in Senate by Unanimous Consent.
+- 2010-02-22 — Amendment SA 3323 proposed by Senator Brown OH for Senator Boxer. (consideration: CR S674; text: CR S674) To amend the title.
+- 2010-02-22 — Measure laid before Senate by unanimous consent. (consideration: CR S673-674)
+- 2010-02-22 — Passed/agreed to in Senate: Resolution agreed to in Senate with amendments and an amendment to the Title and an amended preamble by Unanimous Consent.(text: CR 2/23/2010 S712-713)
+- 2010-02-22 — Resolution agreed to in Senate with amendments and an amendment to the Title and an amended preamble by Unanimous Consent. (text: CR 2/23/2010 S712-713)
+- 2010-02-22 — Senate amendment agreed to: Amendment SA 3321 agreed to in Senate by Unanimous Consent.
+- 2010-02-22 — Senate amendment agreed to: Amendment SA 3322 agreed to in Senate by Unanimous Consent.
+- 2010-02-22 — Senate amendment agreed to: Amendment SA 3323 agreed to in Senate by Unanimous Consent.
+- 2010-02-22 — Senate amendment proposed (on the floor): Amendment SA 3321 proposed by Senator Brown OH for Senator Boxer.(consideration: CR S674; text: CR S674)
+- 2010-02-22 — Senate amendment proposed (on the floor): Amendment SA 3322 proposed by Senator Brown OH for Senator Boxer.(consideration: CR S674; text: CR S674)
+- 2010-02-22 — Senate amendment proposed (on the floor): Amendment SA 3323 proposed by Senator Brown OH for Senator Boxer.(consideration: CR S674; text: CR S674)
+- 2010-02-22 — Senate amendment submitted
+- 2010-02-22 — Senate amendment submitted
+- 2010-02-22 — Senate amendment submitted